runtechx/oss-stack/README.md

 **Self-hosted open-source infrastructure, deployed in minutes.**

-Deploy a full Open Source Software on a fresh AlmaLinux 10 server with a single command.
+Take a freshly provisioned AlmaLinux server and have a real, working, production-capable service running on it in a few minutes.

 No containers, no cloud lock-in, no licensing fees — just clean, reproducible bash scripts that do exactly what they say.